Roasted potatoes in a bowl.

 • Potatoes: Choose potatoes that have smooth skin, don’t have any soft spots and haven’t sprouted.
 You can pick one specific type of fingerling potato to keep things uniform or include a few different ones.

 • Rosemary: Along with lemon, olive oil and seasonings, I stir the potatoes with chopped rosemary.
-For the best taste, use fresh herbs rather than dried rosemary.
+For the best taste, use fresh herbs and don’t substitute with dried rosemary.

 • Lemon juice is wonderful with anything roasted because citrus adds something zesty and bright.